spanningt/theroutingloop/_pages/hosts.md

     <h2>Who are we?</h2>
     <hr />
     <p>
-      The Routing Loop has a regular pannel of host/moderators with varied netwroking and content delivery background.
+      The Routing Loop has a regular panel of host/moderators with varied networking and content delivery background.
     </p>
     <p>
       Check out the profiles below to learn about the show hosts.